snickell/universal/README.md

 Code is dead.

-Or, more specifically: programming languages as we know them for application development are dead. **AI will NOT replace us at writing in programming languages, they will replace programming languages altogether.**
+Or, more specifically: I believe programming languages as we know them for application development are long-term dead.
+I suspect **AI will NOT replace us at writing in programming languages, they will replace programming languages altogether.**

 The universal program you experienced today runs on 2025's Claude 3.7 Sonnet.